 Staff refers to all those working for or on behalf of the setting, full or part time, temporary or permanent, in either a paid or voluntary capacity.
+This includes supply teachers, volunteers, tutors and contractors.

 Child(ren) includes everyone under the age of 18.
-Overall, this will apply to children attending our setting; however, the policy will extend to visiting children and students from other establishments.
+On the whole, this will apply to pupils of our setting; however, the policy will extend to visiting children and students from other establishments.

-Parents refers to birth parents and other adults who are in a parenting role, for example stepparents, foster carers, and adoptive parents.
+Parents refers to birth parents and other adults who are in a parenting role, for example step-parents, foster carers and adoptive parents.